sponug/sponug.github.io/_posts/2025-08-16-Annual-Reports.md

 7. Financial Performance Overview (2519 chunks)
 8. Economic Outlook and Growth Trends (1935 chunks)
 9. Capital Raising and Director Interests (1930 chunks)
 10. CEO Transition and Leadership Strategy (1607 chunks)

+Most of these are expected for a major bank: customer service, financial performance, and regulatory matters dominate.
+The most interesting theme for me was CEO Transition and Leadership Strategy, which shows up strongly even though leadership changes are relatively rare.

 [Source code for topics.py](https://raw.githubusercontent.com/sponug/sponug.github.io/master/images/topics.py)